jpch26/Two-Treatments-Comparison/README.md

 ![](README_files/figure-gfm/bar_point_graph%20output-1.png)<!-- -->

-Maybe it doesn’t seem to be a real change, but in some cases bar plots will tend to hide the real distribution of your data.
-Click the next link to find more information:
+Comparing the bar and the point plots, maybe there doesn’t seem to be too much difference, but in some cases bar plots will tend to hide the real distribution of your data.
+Click the next link to find more
+information:
 [\#BarBarPlots\!](https://thenode.biologists.com/barbarplots/photo/)

 That’s it\!
 I think there is no better way to learn than learn by doing.